About Trinity Christian Counseling

 Our Christian Counseling practice is located at 2430-B Reynolda Road and also at 2499 Henning Drive in Winston-Salem NC, just down the street from Wake Forest University.

 We have seven highly experienced professional counselors on staff at our Winston-salem location.

-Tonya Moore is a Licensed Professional Counselor in Winston Salem, NC.
+Tonya Moore is a Licensed Clinical Mental Health Counselor Supervisor in Winston Salem, NC.
 She specializes in working with women, adolescents, couples and families.
 Tonya is especially passionate about marriage and family therapy.
 Tonya is also passionate about helping women and men heal from post abortion aftermath.
-Tonya has a wealth of experience that allows her the ability to offer a variety of therapeutic treatments.
+Tonya has a wealth of experience that allows her the ability to offer a variety of therapeutic treatments for depression, anxiety, grief, trauma, addiction, low self esteem, parenting issues, and shame.

 Her experience includes over 14 years as a professional counselor, educator, and consultant.
 She has presented and served as an invited speaker on several topics including Maintaining a Healthy Self Esteem, Journaling, Women's Issues, Parenting, Marriage Recovery, Crisis Intervention, and Trauma Recovery.